For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 Mindless Food Delivery – Dining out and Uber Eats can double your grocery bill.

-✅ Take Action: Spend one month tracking your spending and identify your top three money drains.
+Take Action: Spend one month tracking your spending and identify your top three money drains.
+This is a basic step that can reveal where your money challenges really lie.

 2. Use the 48-Hour Rule to Crush Impulse Spending